A new enemy in the air: the nanoparticle

 Other articles you might like

-In a world faced with increasingly pressing environmental challenges, the
+In a world facing ever more pressing environmental issues, transition

-“Stone has no hope but to be something other than
+“A stone has no hope of being anything other than